-Brent oil resumes climb to $70 on tightening global supply
+Brent oil resumes climb, nears $70 as supply tightens

-TOKYO/LONDON (Reuters) - Brent oil prices resumed their climb toward $70 per barrel on Thursday as expectations of tight global supply outweighed pressure from rising U.S. inventories and production.
+NEW YORK (Reuters) - Brent oil prices rose on Thursday, resuming their climb toward $70 per barrel as expectations of tight global supply outweighed pressure from rising U.S. production and less robust global demand indicators.

-U.S. West Texas Intermediate (WTI) crude slipped 13 cents to $62.33 a barrel.
-The contract hit $62.99 on Wednesday, also the highest since November.
+U.S. West Texas Intermediate (WTI) crude rose 13 cents a barrel to trade at $62.59.
+The contract hit $62.99 on Wednesday, also its highest since November.

-Brent has gained nearly 30 percent this year, while WTI has risen nearly 40 percent.
-Prices have been underpinned by U.S. sanctions on Iranian and Venezuelan crude, along with OPEC production cuts and rising global demand.
+Brent has gained nearly 30 percent this year, while WTI has risen nearly 40 percent, underpinned by U.S. sanctions on Iranian and Venezuelan crude, OPEC production cuts and rising global demand.

 “There is a clear bias to the upside with the supply restrictions,” said Michael McCarthy, chief market strategist at CMC Markets in Sydney.